-This course has two sections on Monday and Wednesday, one from 8 – 9:30am and the other at 9:30 – 11am.
+The spring course has two sections on Tuesday and Thursday, one from 8 – 9:30am and the other at 9:30 – 11am.
 There are no prerequisites.

 - One of the following: Apple Logic Pro X (recommended), Reaper, Pro Tools, Ableton Live, Studio One, etc. (this will vary depending on the student’s respective budget, operating system, etc.)